apache/flink-web/docs/content/posts/2023-08-04-externalized-connectors.md

 ### Versioning

-Connectors continue to use the same Maven dependency `groupId` and `artificatId`, however, the JAR artifact `version` has changed and now uses the format, `<major>.<minor>.<patch>-<flink-major>.<flink-minor>`.
+Connectors continue to use the same Maven dependency `groupId` and `artifactId`.
+However, the JAR artifact `version` has changed and now uses the format, `<major>.<minor>.<patch>-<flink-major>.<flink-minor>`.
 For example, to use the DynamoDB connector for Flink 1.17, add the following dependency to your project:

 ```
 <dependency>